 - Check and test the internal network to make sure all layers and entry points are sustainable and hack-proof.

 - Evaluate the protection of different components (such as mobile apps) against specific types of threats: jailbreaking, rooting, man-in-the-middle attacks, and others.

 It is worth mentioning that a complex software testing process should be designed and conducted by professional QA engineers and executed by experienced medical software testers so that no security gaps are tolerated.

 If you need a consultation or help with your current or future software testing, please contact us at TATEEDA.
-We can provide you with custom quality assurance services and/or reinforce your existing project with our qualified software testers who can join your team.
+We can provide you with custom quality assurance services for medical devices and/or reinforce your existing project with our qualified software testers who can join your team.

 Methods for Testing Healthcare Software

 Since each medical software product is unique, every single one of your projects needs a product-specific testing approach.
 You need to take into consideration the specifics of manufacturing and implementation, the individual performance parameters of your development team, the demands of investors and clients, and the requirements of regulatory bodies.

 Choose from the most popular and effective testing options listed below.

 1. Automated Testing

 Shifting manual tasks to automation ensures greater accuracy, saves precious time, and simplifies the testing process.
 This type of testing involves stimulating a software product, observing its reactions, recording results, and drawing conclusions about whether or not the product’s behavior meets all expectations.